- Dog Treatments

 - helps create red blood cells and hemoglobin

 Daily Recommended Intake

 The daily recommended intake of iron for adult dogs is 0.5 mg/kg of body weight.
 This requirement is slightly higher for growing and nursing puppies due to their rapid growth rate.

 The recommended amount of iron content in dog food is 80 mg/kg of dry matter.

-Dogs with anemia may benefit from foods rich in iron.
 Always discuss your dog's diet with your vet before increasing their iron intake through supplements or new foods.

 The most common cause of iron deficiency in dogs is chronic blood loss.
 This is usually secondary to another condition, like a hookworm infection, gastrointestinal tumors, or chronic kidney disease.
 Malnutrition and malabsorption are less common causes of iron deficiency.

 Symptoms of iron deficiency anemia in dogs include:

 Puppies, especially those with parasitic infections, may have a higher risk of being anemic because lactating mothers have low concentrations of iron in their milk.

 Your vet will first treat the underlying cause of iron deficiency.
 Oral and intravenous iron supplements can restore iron levels.
 Blood transfusions may be required for severe cases.